libriscv/docs/docs/godot_docs/modding.md

 | Vector4        | VECTOR4    |
 | PackedVector4Array | PACKED_VECTOR4_ARRAY    |

 Otherwise, every type in the API will convert to its Variant type cleanly.
-There is no support for custom classes yet, so use Object, Node or Variant instead.
+If you write a class name instead like `Mesh`, that also works.

 ## A simple modding API